yleeyilin/tp/docs/UserGuide.md

 * Specifying `/remind [any text]` is equivalent to `/remind`.<br>

-* To return back to your full contacts list, you can use the command `/list`.
+* To revert back to your full contacts list, you can use the command `/list`.

 </div>